byui-cse/cse-251-student-version/lesson_11/canvas/prove.md

 8. Remember, multiple guests must be able to be in the room at the same time.
 9. Run your program for 1 minute.
 While your program is running, keep track of the number of times the room of cleaned and the number of parties held.
 A party starts with the lighting being turned on and ends when the lights are turned off.
 10. Make sure your assignment matches the format/text of the sample output below.
 11. You are not allowed to use lists or queues to control access to the room.
+The reason for not using lists or queues for control access to the room is that it will not help solve the problem.
 You can use a list to keep track of the processes that you create.
 The solution requires 2 locks.
 1. Do not use try...except statements

 ### Sample output of the assignment